colwell3/colwell3-salt-dev/README.md

 ### Configuring your host for Development

-- Create or copy the minion file from config_files /etc/salt/minion config file
+- As root, Create or copy the minion file from config_files /etc/salt/minion config file
 ``` yaml
 pillarenv_from_saltenv: True